kurohara/grunt-jade-mod/README.md

 ```

 The 'modifiers' option is a series of modifier library names.
+The library name is used as an argument for 'require()' function, so you might be able to use relative path to the library you want to use.
 They are 'applied' sequentially to 'jade' engine so that they modify or add their own functionalities.

 #### The options consumed by modifiers